 Practical note for relays: decide in advance whether the certificate is addressed to the team (e.g., "Class 3B") or to individual runners.
 Confirm this with the organising committee before you start printing.

-Ball Sports (Football, Basketball, Volleyball, Netball) -- Golden Phoenix
+Ball Sports (Football, Basketball, Volleyball, Netball) -- Classic Diploma

 Ball-sport tournaments carry more drama than timed events -- last-minute goals, comebacks, momentum swings.
-The certificate needs visual energy to match.
+The certificate needs visual weight to match.

-• Ornate and celebratory -- more visually expressive than a simple frame, which suits the intensity of team competition
+• Diploma-style formality -- the horizontal traditional layout carries more gravity than a simple certificate, which suits the intensity of team competition

 • Handles both team and individual awards -- tournament champions, MVP, top scorer, and best goalkeeper can all use the same template with different titles